emvibal/joeynmt-toy-models/README.md

     ./scripts/preprocess.sh

+Make sure to checkout the correct branch where the 2 news factors are added:

+git checkout factors_complete

 Then finally train a model:

     ./scripts/train.sh

+    Specific changes made for Exercise 4:
+    You can now try to train models with additional factors.
+    Simply uncomment the method you would like to use on the train.ch script

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

 Evaluate a trained model with

     ./scripts/evaluate.sh

+Evaluation results:

+                            Epochs	        Embedding Dimension	    BLEU Score Baseline System	            3	            512	                    9.4 Added Embeddings	        3	            512
+Concatenated Embeddings	    3	            512